 Laurie was born July 16, 1953 to Harlan and Juanita Hinkeldey of Aurelia, Iowa.
-She was reared on a grain and livestock farm and attended Hanover School the Lutheran parochial school south of Alta.
+She grew up on a grain and livestock farm and attended Hanover Lutheran Parochial School south of Alta.
 She was very active in 4-H and church activities.
-She attended Aurelia Community School for high school and graduated in May of 1971.
+She attended Aurelia Community High School and graduated May 1971.

-In June of 1982, the family moved to Boone where Mark returned to banking.
-Chad Traci and Heather were all in school in the fall of 1982 so Laurie decided to finish her college career at Iowa State University.
-She enrolled that fall in the business college with a major emphasis in accounting.
+In June of 1982, the family moved to Boone, IA where Mark returned to banking.
+Chad, Traci and Heather were all in school in the fall of 1982 so Laurie decided to finish her college career at Iowa State University.
+She enrolled that fall in the Business College with a major emphasis in accounting.
 Juggling school and family became a challenge for Laurie although she excelled at challenges.
 She loved her classes and her excellent grades were a testimony to her dedication.
-She graduated in December of 1986 four months after her husband had transferred to Galesburg Illinois with another bank.
+She graduated in December of 1986; four months after her husband had transferred to Galesburg, Illinois with another bank.
 Laurie and the kids remained in Boone to finish the school year.
-The challenge of selling the house taking care of the kids and attending ISU full-time while at the same time preparing to move to Galesburg kept Laurie very busy.
+The challenge of selling the house, taking care of the kids and attending ISU full-time while at the same time preparing to move to Galesburg kept Laurie very busy.
 The family joined Mark in Galesburg in January of 1987.

-Laurie immediately went to work for McGladrey & Pullen an accounting firm and also studied for the CPA exam.
+Laurie immediately went to work for McGladrey & Pullen accounting firm and studied for the CPA exam.
 She passed this rigorous exam in November 1987.
-In 1988 Laurie became the financial manager for three orthopedic surgeons in Galesburg.
-She set up an entire computer system for this office and brought their financial matters up to date.
-In 1991 Laurie became an accountant for The Admiral Company a division of The Maytag Corporation.
+In 1988, Laurie became the financial manager for three orthopedic surgeons in Galesburg.
+She set up a new computer system for this office and brought their financial matters up to date.
+In 1991 Laurie became an accountant for The Admiral Company. a division of The Maytag Corporation.
 Laurie's primary responsibilities included general ledger functions as well as preparing comprehensive month-end financial statements to send to the corporate office in Newton, Iowa.
-This position allowed herthe opportunity to grow in a corporate environment.
-However she always kept the family first and foremost.
+This position allowed her the opportunity to grow in a corporate environment.
+However, she always kept the family first.
 She also maintained her close ties to the church by serving as Treasurer.

-Laurie has demonstrated throughout her life that her family her religion and her career are very important parts of her life.
+Laurie has demonstrated throughout her life that her family, her religion and her career are very important parts of her life.
 She gave up completing her college degree shortly after she started so that she could provide proper care for her family.
-It was only after the youngest child entered school that Laurie felt comfortable in going after her degree.
-She has also been very involved in her church and each community she has lived in, serving as Treasurer for the last two churches.
-Laurie has always put more into her job than required, as attested by the recommendations she has received from each past employer.
-Lauries has served as an inspiration to her children and a source of support for her husband.
+It was only after the youngest child entered school that Laurie felt comfortable returning to Iowa State for her degree.
+She has also been very involved in her church in each community she has lived in, serving as Treasurer for the last two churches.
+Laurie has always put more into her job than required, as attested by her career growth.
+Laurie has served as an inspiration to her children and a source of support for her husband.
 She truly has been a heroine to our family.